Abbé Prévost: Life and works

 Meanwhile, during his residence at the Hague, he engaged on a translation of De Thou's Historia, and, relying on the popularity of his first book, published at Amsterdam a Suite in three volumes, forming volumes v, vi, and vii of the original Mémoires et aventures d'un homme de qualité.
 The seventh volume contained the famous Manon Lescaut, separately published in Paris in 1731 as Histoire du Chevalier des Grieux et de Manon Lescaut.
 The book was eagerly read, chiefly in pirated copies, being forbidden in France.
+The book inspired numerous stage adaptations, including ballets choreographed by Jean Aumer (1830) and Kenneth MacMillan (1974, L'histoire de Manon); and the operas The Maid of Artois (1836) by Michael William Balfe, Manon Lescaut (1856) by Daniel Auber, Manon (1884) by Jules Massenet, Manon Lescaut (1893) by Giacomo Puccini, and Boulevard Solitude (1952) by Hans Werner Henze.

 In 1733 he left the Hague for London in company of a lady whose character, according to Prévost's enemies, was doubtful.
 In London he edited a weekly gazette on the model of Joseph Addison's Spectator, Le Pour et contre, which he continued to produce in collaboration with the playwright Charles-Hugues Le Febvre de Saint-Marc, with short intervals, until 1740.

 In the autumn of 1734 Prévost was reconciled with the Benedictines, and, returning to France, was received in the Benedictine monastery of La Croix-Saint-Leufroy in the diocese of Évreux to pass through a new, though brief, novitiate.
 In 1735 he was dispensed from residence in a monastery by becoming almoner to the Prince de Conti, and in 1754 obtained the priory of St Georges de Gesnes.
 He continued to produce novels and translations from the English, and, with the exception of a brief exile (1741–1742) spent in Brussels and Frankfurt, he resided for the most part at Chantilly until his death, which took place suddenly while he was walking in the neighbouring woods.
 The cause of his death, the rupture of an aneurysm, is all that is definitely known.
 Stories of crime and disaster were related of Prévost by his enemies, and diligently repeated, but appear to be apocryphal.